Cyan4973/xxHash/xxhsum.1.md

 (`-b`, `-t`);  `xxhsum` always treats file as binary file;  `xxhsum` doesn't have short option switch for warning (`-w`).  `xxhsum` has hash bit width switch (`-H`);

+Since xxHash is non-cryptographic checksum algorithm, `xxhsum` should not be used any more for security related purposes.

 OPTIONS
 -------